 Although there are many hotels in Ubud, we decided to stay in Komaneka Rasa Sayang because of it’s convenient location.
 It also has a beautiful pool and the hallways makes you feel like you’re walking in a rainforest with such a caring staff at our service and all these at an affordable price.

-Planning your next vacation @ Komaneka Rasa Sayang?
+Planning your next stay at Komaneka Rasa Sayang?

 Sacred Monkey Forest